5TheLoneWolf5/sistema-compras-acme/README.md

 ## Scope and Objectives Definition
 The main objective of the application is to provide purchasing management for the fictitious company ACME.
 To this end, the application has a pleasant, intuitive, responsive, and functional interface.
 The scope of the project is scalable and adaptable to the volume of purchases made.
 It also has/will have:

-* Responsiveness, mobile support, and implementation of user gestures.
+* Responsiveness and mobile support.

 * Authentication and authorization.

-* Implementation in ReactJS and React Native with Firebase.
+* Implementation in React.js with Firebase.

 * Export of tables in CSV.